 The historic cemetery (Historische Friedhof) is part of the Classic Weimar World Heritage Site.Among many other personalities Johann Wolfgang von Goethe rests here in the Ducal Vault (Fürstengruft).
 Another notable burial ground of Weimar is the Jacobsfriedhof, which is considered the oldest cemetery of the town.
 [German]

-The Sebastian Cemetery (Sebastiansfriedhof) was built in the end of 16th century in the style of an Italian Campo Santo.
+The Sebastian Cemetery (Sebastiansfriedhof) was built in the style of an Italian Campo Santo at the end of 16th century.
 Among others here one can find the graves of Mozart’s widow and of Paracelsus, founder of the discipline of toxicology.
 [German]

 While walking along the tombs at the Austro-Hungarian naval cemetery in Pula I came across the graves of Hedwig and August Trapp.
 They were the parents of Baron von Trapp who was played by Christopher Plummer in the movie ‘Sound of Music’.